cakephp/bakery.cakephp.org/2018/11/04/cakephp_3613_released.rst

 * nojimage

 We'd like to welcome `garas <https://github.com/garas>`_ to the CakePHP core team.
-Hailing from Croatia, garas has been helpful with fixing bugs in 3.x and reviewing/writing pull requests for 3.7.
+Hailing from Lithuania, garas has been helpful with fixing bugs in 3.x and reviewing/writing pull requests for 3.7.

 As always, we would like to thank all the contributors that opened issues, created pull requests or updated the documentation.